vintasoftware/django-zombodb/README.rst

 .. image:: https://codecov.io/gh/vintasoftware/django-zombodb/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/vintasoftware/django-zombodb

-Easy Django integration with ElasticSearch through `ZomboDB <https://github.com/zombodb/zombodb>`_ Postgres Extension.
+Easy Django integration with Elasticsearch through `ZomboDB <https://github.com/zombodb/zombodb>`_ Postgres Extension.
-Thanks to ZomboDB, **your Django models are synced with ElasticSearch after every transaction**!
+Thanks to ZomboDB, **your Django models are synced with Elasticsearch after every transaction**!
 Searching is also very simple: you can make
-ElasticSearch queries by just calling the ``.search`` method on your querysets.
+Elasticsearch queries by just calling one of the search methods on your querysets.
 Couldn't be easier!

 Documentation
 -------------